muratk3n/thirdwave/en/2016/11/bitcoin.md

 mad-scientist throughout this ordeal, and one looks at Satoshi's writings, he is a very deliberate, careful person.
 Lately it also surfaced that CW does not own any BTC that Satoshi owns either, so chances that he is the real Satoshi is becoming very slim.
+But if we follow enough threads we land on Hal Finney who was the "number two" in Bitcoin land whose "Running bitcoin [for the first time]" tweet is still around today.
+Finney had a next door neighbor whose name was Satoshi Nakamoto who was burned by the 2008 crisis.

 Alternatives

-There are alternatives to Bitcoin following the similar basis but offering additional features on top.
-One is Ethereum which makes construction of distributed programs easier.
-Creating smart contracts that live on the blockchain was already possible with Bitcoin, Ethereum takes it one step further.
+One viable alternative to Bitcoin is Nano which does not require mining and does not require off-chain solutions to make transactions cheap or fast.